erikyao/erikyao.github.io/_posts/2016-03-30-computational-complexity-review.md

 Nondeterministic TM:

-- Allow TM to have more than 1 choice of move at each step for any &lt;state, symbol&gt; pair.
+- Allow TM to have more than 1 choice of move at each step for any <state, symbol> pair.
-	- Each choice is a &lt;state,symbol,direction&gt; triple, as for the deterministic TM.
+	- Each choice is a <state,symbol,direction> triple, as for the deterministic TM.
 - Simulating a NTM by a DTM: 待续

-How a TM can simulate a &lt;name-value&gt; store (a storage system that allow us to associate any value with any name):
+How a TM can simulate a <name-value> store (a storage system that allow us to associate any value with any name):

-- Very large &lt;name-value&gt; stores => a significant factor in big-data world, like google's big table.
+- Very large <name-value> stores => a significant factor in big-data world, like google's big table.
 - 待续

 ### 17.4 Closure Properties of Recursive and RE Languages